heartsucker/node-deb/README.md

     Do not delete temp directory used to build Debian package --no-md5sums)
-    Do not calculate md5sums for DEBIAN directory --template-control)
+    Do not calculate md5sums for DEBIAN directory --start-command)
+    The start command to use (default: 'node_deb.start_command' then 'scripts.start' from package.json) --template-control)
     Override Debian control template (default: 'node_deb.templates.control' from package.json then built-in) --template-executable)